 Virtual Office Hours, 2:00 - 3:00 p.m., Tuesday and Thursday, and by appointment | https://go.unl.edu/maciel-officehours | Working remotely other days of the week

 Dr. Andre F. Maciel earned his Ph.D. from the Eller College of Management at the University of Arizona in 2015.
-Prior to his appointment at UNL, he was a lecturer at the University of Arizona.
 He also spent 10 years in private firms, including Dell in Brazil and Orange in France.
-His broad areas of research interest include consumer culture and the sociology of markets.
+His broad areas of research include consumer culture and the sociology of markets.

 Consumer culture, consumer identity, and cultural change

 Maciel, A. F., Wallendorf, M. (forthcoming) Space as a Resource in the Politics of Consumer Identity.
 Journal of Consumer Research, https://doi.org/10.1093/jcr/ucab002

 Maciel, A. F., Fischer, E. M. (2020) Collaborative Market Driving: How Peer Firms Can Develop Markets Through Collective Action.
 Journal of Marketing (5) 41-59.

 Maciel, A. F., Wallendorf, M. (2017).
 Taste Engineering: An Extended Model of Consumer Competence Constitution.
 Journal of Consumer Research, 43 (5): 726-746.

 Marketing Communication Strategy (MRKT 347) - Role of communication in the marketing process.
 Integration of advertising, personal selling, sales promotion, packaging, public relations, as well as their social, economic, and legal impact.
 Emphasis on influence of marketing communication on consumer information processing and decision making processes and determination and evaluation of marketing communication opportunities, objectives, messages, and effort.